michael-webpt8/js-challenge/README.md

 5. What is a component?

+a component is a compact chunk of code that compartiminalizes html, css(or a language that turns into css), and javascript that can be used over and over again.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account